-This course emphasizes the development of a conceptual model into a relational data model.
+This course emphasizes the development of a conceptual model into a relational data model in the context of the health, wellness, and fitness industry.
 Business rules for entity-relationship diagrams and data models are developed.
 Principles of data normalization and translation of these principles into a database design are introduced.
 Hands-on experience with simple data structures is an integral part of the course.
 (Prerequisite: BUS 101.)